 All You Need To Know Of Religions Recognized In Pakistan Today

-* Sikhs: Converts to Islam’s way of life or Christian way of life from Judaism.
-They are also referred as Jains & Punjabis.
+(Sikhs: Converts to Islam’s way of life or Christian way of life from Judaism.
+They are also referred to as Jains & Punjabis).

-- Islam & Sufism * Kalash (see HERE) is a name of an indigenous group living in the northern parts of Pakistan.
-It is not a religion.
+- Islam & Sufism (Kalash (see HERE) is the name of an indigenous group living in the northern parts of Pakistan.
+It is not a religion).

 - Judaism: No Jews living in Pakistan today.

-- Zoroastrians/Parsi/Alam (sun-worshippers): Split at the time of the Prophet of Islam PBUH from Paganism.
+- Zoroastrians/Parsi/Alam (sun-worshippers): Split at the time of the Prophet of Islam PBUH from Polytheist Paganism.

-- Hinduism & Buddhism Castes: Nida, Fatima, Saif (Fatima & Saif marry each other, but, not Nida), Bahai, Agha Khani, Ismaili, Ahmedi, Shia, Sunni.
+- Hinduism & Buddhism Castes: Nida, Wahabis, Saif (Fatima & Saif marry each other, but, not Nida), Fatima, Bahai, Agha Khani, Ismaili, Ahmedi, Shia, Sunni.
 They are extremely racist, sexist & homophobic, and practice incest.
 They are also nomadic & travelers.

 - Transgenderism Castes: Marathi, Khoje, Bushra, Meera, & Bhore